nguyensjsu/sp22-202-team-m/Journals/TruptiLokhande.md

 - updated the README.md

 What am I planning to work on next?
-- Work on project documentation, high level diagrams
+- work on project documentation, high level diagrams
-- Work on project demo and user story tasks
+- work on project demo and user story tasks

 What tasks are blocked waiting on another team member?
-None
+- none